 - 1 cup of tomato sauce

 - 1 teaspoon of hot sauce of your preference , (or more, to taste)

 - Some parsley as garnish (optional)

 - 2 limes cut into wedges

-- In a deep pot, heat the oil over low heat.
+- Sautee: In a deep pot, heat the oil over low heat.
 Cook and stir the onion and garlic until the onion becomes translucent.
-Stir in garlic and bell peppers and cook covered for a minute.
-Stir in the conch and cook and stir for three minutes over medium heat.
+Season with a teaspoon of salt, stir in bell peppers and cook covered for a minute.
+Stir in the conch and mix to combine.